 This gave us an idea.
 What if we encouraged Ranker users to make their own versions of a list, and then tied all these lists together, so everyone could see the original list that started the discussion and follow along as other people added their own input and insights?
 So now we have "re-ranks" for this purpose.

-What Happens When a List is Re-Ranked?Click the "Rerank This List Your Way" button and, BOOM, a new Ranker list is started.
+What Happens When a List is Re-Ranked?Click the "Rerank This List" button and, BOOM, a new Ranker list is started.
 (You'll have to create a Ranker account before we can publish your list.)

 Clicking on the dropdown menu will allow you to access the version of anyone who has re-ranked a list will also take you to their version of the list.
 Here, you'll be able to see how each person re-ranked their compared to the original list.
 We want you to know if your friends have bad taste in "Saturday Night Live" sketches, or if they secretly hate nachos.
 (Gasp!)
 That stuff matters.

-Once we get 3 or more re-ranked versions in of a single list topic, we'll turn the whole thing into an "Ultimate List."
+Once we get three or more re-ranked versions in of a single list topic, we'll turn the whole thing into an "Ultimate List."

-Editing and Publishing a Re-Ranked ListWhen a Ranker user hits the "Rerank" button and is taken to their new list, all the items from the original list will already be included.
-If the list is long, the original list will show in the right sidebar, where you can add items easily by clicking on them.
+Editing and Publishing a Re-Ranked ListWhen a Ranker user hits the "Rerank" button and is taken to their new list, all the items from the original list will already be included in your list.
+If the list is long, the original list will show in under the "Ideas" tab, where you can add items easily by clicking on on the "+" button.
 If the original list is short, we load all the original items into your list, so all you have to do is rerank by drop-and-drag or by renumbering.

 Otherwise, the list can be edited just like any other Ranker list.
 (Click our Basic Guide to List-Building for more detailed information on how to make a Ranker list.)